mgimond/Colby-summer-git-workshop-2021/git_and_github.md

 $ git push
 ```

-Depending on how you have your authentication envrionment setup, you may or may not be prompted for a username/password.
+Depending on how you have your authentication environment setup, you may or may not be prompted for a username/password.

 You'll see a status message similar to the following: